Kanazawa Station

 Gold leaf goods on display include ornaments, lacquerware with gold leaf inlay, and even (on the lower right) big round rice crackers decorated with flecks of gold!

-Gold leaf production in Kanazawa dates back to the late 16th century, and is still used to decorate a variety of handcrafted vessels, ornaments, and accessories.
-Recently it is also used to decorate food, and in Kanazawa tourists can easily buy a cup of tea with golden flecks, or ice cream cones coated in gold!
+Gold leaf production in Kanazawa dates back to the late 16th century.
+Gold leaf is used to decorate a variety of handcrafted vessels, ornaments, and accessories.
+It is also used to decorate food, and in Kanazawa tourists can easily buy a cup of tea with golden flecks, or ice cream cones coated in gold!

 Kutani-yaki style pottery